pshxyz/pshxyz.github.io/_pages/cv.md

 - "An Experimental Study on Seller's Income and Bidder's Behavior under Independent Private Value and Common Value Auction" (with X. Y. Wang), Quantitative Economics in the 21st Century (Fifth Volume), Edited by T. S. Wang, Southwest Jiaotong University Press, April 2005.
 (In Chinese)

-# CONFERENCES ATTENDED AND INVITED PRESENTATIONS
+# CONFERENCES ATTENDED AND INVITED PRESENTATIONS (Partial List)

 - The Asian & Australian Society of Labour Economics 2021 Conference, Peking University (Online), 2021-12-9 to 2021-12-11.
 Speech title: “The Rise of Robots in China and the Attitudes of the Chinese People Towards It”.
 (Networking Session: Technological Change and the Labour Market)